 Step 3: Test

 Testing begins during development when coders implement unit tests in code to see if various features are working as expected.
-During the formal testing phase, though, we need to run the whole app through functional and UX testing.
+During the formal testing phase, though, we need to run the whole app through functional and ux ui design testing.

 Related: User Testing Tips: Steps, Tools, Best Practices